biohacker0/crowGit/README.md

 # crowGit
-I built my own git, with two types : 1-with cli commands , 2-with prompts that lets you choose , it does git-add,commit,branch,change_branch,logs , we have flags with cli
+two types : 1-with cli commands , 2-with prompts that lets you choose , it does git-add,commit,branch,change_branch,logs , we have flags with cli

  mygit_cli.py is the one with cli commands, run it to use the cli version of my git: